HMS Lancaster (F229): 2001–2010

+From Feb to July 2001 Lancaster deployed to the Gulf to patrol the Iraq no-fly zone.

 Lancaster was involved in anti-drug operations in the Caribbean, but also delivered Vice Admiral Adrian Johns in 2009 to his new post as Governor of Gibraltar.
 In February 2010 Lancaster was deployed in waters off the Horn of Africa as part of Combined Task Force 150, tackling piracy, drug-running, people trafficking, arms smuggling, and other criminal and terrorist threats.

 In September 2010 Lancaster entered refit in Portsmouth.

 2011–2017

 Lancaster returned to sea in early 2012 and returned to active service in Spring 2013.
 The £17.9m contract covered upgrades to communications, the Sea Wolf and command systems, the installation of a 30 mm remote-operated gun and a transom flap.
 Both shafts were replaced, four refurbished diesel generators installed and new paint applied to the hull.
 The accommodation, galley and dining halls were all refurbished at the same time.
 Half the crew returned to the ship in October 2011, under the command of Lt Cdr Charlie Guy until Cdr Steve Moorhouse took over in November 2011.
-Although the top speed of the Duke class is commonly quoted as 28 kn, the caption of an official Navy photo suggests that Lancaster was capable of 32 kn even before her mid-life refit; the transom flap can add up to 1 kn to the top speed of a Type 23, and the Intersleek anti-fouling paint added 2 kn to the top speed of Ark Royal.
+Although the top speed of the Duke class is commonly quoted as 28 kn, the caption of an official Navy photo suggests that Lancaster was capable of 32 kn even before her mid-life refit; the transom flap can add up to 1 kn to the top speed of a Type 23, and the Intersleek anti-fouling paint added 2 kn to the top speed of the carrier Ark Royal.

 In July to August 2013, she was on a counter-narcotics mission in the Caribbean, seizing a 680 kg haul of cocaine with an estimated street value of £100 million after sailors and an embarked U.S. Coast Guard Law Enforcement Detachment boarded a speedboat near Puerto Rico.

 On 23 March 2015, Lancaster became the first ship in the Royal Navy to deploy with the navy's new uniform and Wildcat helicopter.

 The crew of the Lancaster gathered on the deck of the vessel to spell the word sister, as a present from the Royal Navy, on the birth of Princess Charlotte on 2 May 2015.